zepgram/module-multi-threading/README.md

 ### Limitations
 This module uses `pcntl_fork()` function which is not available on Windows.

-There is limitation for Multi-threading pagination on `ForkedSearchResultProcessor` and `ForkedCollectionProcessor`:<br>
-Multi-threading pagination works only if your initial query has a flag that will be excluded from results on each pagination iteration.

-For example:<br>
-You select all orders without a `gift_cards` value in your query, if you set a `gift_cards` value on your callback method and save it in database, then multi-threading and fallback system will work.
-Otherwise, children will go for the same items because your query doesn't flag a specific column modified by your callback function.<br>
-<b>So currently you need a flag to be sure to not proceed the same items</b>.

-Workaround:<br>
-You can create your own flag by using a column like modified_at in your collection/searchCriteria query to request items with a modified_at value lower than the current timestamp, then you just have to update the modified_at column in your callback method and set the current timestamp.
-This way your query will fetch fresh items on each iteration.

-I will provide support to handle this soon, sorry for the inconvenient.
-Until then if you want to process data, I recommend usage of single thread solution, or the `ForkedArrayProcessor` which is not impacted by pagination system.

 ### Conclusion
 This module provides a useful tool for running commands or processing collections